joosejunsheng/system-designs/Designing-A-Worker-Pool/README.md

 ---

 ## ⚠️ Go Runtime Note
-Here’s that section, rewritten and formatted to fit cleanly into a `README.md`:

----

-## ⚠️ Go Runtime Note

 The Go scheduler is **cooperative** and **preemptive** (as of Go 1.14+), but **long-running CPU-bound goroutines can still monopolize execution**, starving other goroutines.